MLanguage/mlang/README.md

 Please note that the copyright of this code is owned by Inria; by contributing, you disclaim all copyright interests in favor of Inria.

+## Formal semantics

+The `formal_semantics` folder contains two separate formalizations for the core of the M language, that roughly corresponds to the `Mvg` internal representation in Mlang.
+The reference formalization is the Coq one, in file `semantique.v`.
+The F* formalization is a proof of concept.

 ## License